AAUW Welcomes 10 New Members to the National Student Advisory CouncilOctober 26, 2016

 The new SAC members are Aku Acquaye, Barnard College; Julia Alford, State University of New York, Albany; Sapphire Andersen, University of Nebraska, Omaha; Saleha Azmi, Bowling Green State University; Dania Baraka, Wayne State University; Sarah Best, University of Pittsburgh; Linh Anh Cat, University of California, Irvine; Sanah Jivani, University of Texas, San Antonio; Brooke Lopez, University of Texas, Dallas; and Sabrina Ridenour, West Virginia University.

-“These 10 change makers from campuses across the country are using their voices to empower women and girls in their communities,” said AAUW Vice President of Campus Leadership Programs Abigail Lewis.
+“These 10 change makers from campuses across the country are using their voices to empower women and girls in their communities,” said AAUW Vice President of Leadership Programs and Campus Initiatives, Abigail Lewis.
 “We can’t wait for them to build on that and change the leadership climate for women and girls everywhere.”

 Selected from a highly competitive applicant pool, SAC members advise AAUW on the needs of college students, organize their own campus projects, and assist with AAUW’s National Conference for College Women Student Leaders.
 Former SAC members have gone on to win accolades, including Glamour’s Top 10 College Women and Bustle’s Upstart Awards, and continue their advocacy locally and globally.